ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 individuals conducting fisheries stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
-Owing in part to these advantages, SS3 is one of the world's most commonly-used stock assessment models, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
+Owing in part to these advantages, SS3 is one of the world's most commonly-used stock assessment methods, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].